daboynb/linux_scripts/README.md

 Add a background image to grub. (root encrypted for Ubuntu).

 # upgrade_eol.sh
-Upgrade old versions of ubuntu.
+Upgrade the lts versions of ubuntu from 12.04 to 22.04.